 How Long Does the ILR Application Take to Process?

-Standard ILR processing time is up to 6 months from when you provide biometrics.
-Priority service aims for 5 working days, and super priority aims for the next working day.
-These are targets, not guarantees, and complex cases may take longer regardless of service level chosen.
+Standard ILR processing time is up to 6 months from when you provide biometrics and submit documents.
+Priority service aims for 5 working days, and super priority aims for next working day.
+These are targets, not guarantees, and complex cases (especially those involving extensive travel history, prior refusals, or financial complexity) may take longer regardless of service level chosen.

 Processing times are measured from when you provide your biometrics and documents, not from when you submit the online application.
-During this time, you should remain in the UK, as travelling abroad can complicate your application and may be seen as breaking your continuous residence if the trip exceeds 180 days combined with other absences.
+During processing, you should remain in the UK as travelling abroad can complicate your application and may be seen as breaking continuous residence if combined with other absences.

 Documents Required for Spouse Visa ILR Application

-A well-prepared document bundle is essential for a successful ILR application.
+A well-prepared document bundle is essential for ILR success.
 Missing or insufficient evidence is one of the most common reasons for refusal.
-The Home Office expects comprehensive proof across all eligibility categories.
+The Home Office expects comprehensive proof across all eligibility categories spanning your entire 5-year qualifying period.
+For the complete document checklist with evidential standards, see our UK Spouse visa documents.

 Essential Document Checklist

-- Identity documents: Current passport and all previous passports showing UK visa stamps
+- Identity documents: Current passport AND all previous passports showing UK visa stamps and travel history

-- Relationship evidence: Marriage/civil partnership certificate, photos together, joint correspondence
+- Relationship evidence: Marriage/civil partnership certificate, photos spanning the 5-year period, joint correspondence

-- Financial documents: 6 months of payslips, bank statements, employer letter, or business accounts
+- Financial documents: 6 months of payslips, bank statements, employer letter on headed paper, OR self-employment accounts (Cat F/G)

-- English language: B1 SELT certificate or proof of exemption (degree taught in English, nationality)
+- English language: Valid B1 SELT certificate or proof of exemption (degree taught in English verified by Ecctis, or majority English-speaking nationality)

-- Accommodation: Tenancy agreement, mortgage statement, property inspection report if needed
+- Accommodation: Tenancy agreement, mortgage statement, or property inspection report if needed for shared/family arrangements

 Common ILR Refusal Reasons and How to Avoid Them